openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 // IstioCSRStatus is the most recently observed status of the IstioCSR. type IstioCSRStatus struct {
+	// conditions holds information of the current state of the istio-csr agent deployment.
 	Conditions *metav1.Condition `json:"conditions,omitempty"`

+	// generatedIstioCSRConfig holds information about the clusterissuer/issuer created
+	// by the controller or user required by the istio-csr agent.
 	GeneratedIstioCSRConfig []IstioCSRConfig `json:"generatedIstioCSRConfig,omitempty"`

+	// istioCSRGRPCEndpoint is the service endpoint of istio-csr made available for user
+	// to configure the same in istiod config to enable istio to use istio-csr for
+	// certificate requests.
 	IstioCSRGRPCEndpoint string `json:"istioCSRGRPCEndpoint,omitempty"`

+	// serviceAccount created by the controller for the istio-csr agent.
 	ServiceAccount string `json:"serviceAccount,omitempty"`

+	// clusterRoleBinding created by the controller for the istio-csr agent.
 	ClusterRoleBinding string `json:"clusterRoleBinding,omitempty"`
 }
 ```